 As a parent of a teen or an adult with Asperger's or Autism, you don't have to struggle with mixed feelings and fear alone.
 Our Parents Group can help you manage your stress and increase your confidence with the support of both experts and other parents who are like you.
 If you live in California, we can help.
 To join our online autism parent support group, follow these steps:

-- Contact Open Doors Therapy to schedule online a free 30-minute phone consultation
+- Contact Open Doors Therapy to schedule online a free phone consultation.

 - Attend an intake meeting with an autism therapist,

 - Attend our support group and learn parenting strategies from other caregivers and autism therapists who understand your struggles!

 Contact Open Doors Therapy for a free consultation to learn more about the Parents Group.

 Take the next positive step in your life journey!

 Other Mental Health Services & Autism Resources at Open Doors Therapy